-Performances for the 2009-2010 season included a return to Oper Frankfurt, where she sang the role of Margherita in Boito’s Mefistofele, and to the Canadian Opera Company where she was awarded Toronto’s Dora Award for her outstanding performance as Senta in Christopher Alden and Allen Moyer’s acclaimed production of Wagner’s Der Fliegende Holländer.
-In addition, she returned to her native Los Angeles to perform a concert of arias and songs entitled “Songs in the Earth and Air” in conjunction with the USC Fisher Museum of Art.
+During the 2009-2010 season Ms. Makerov returned to Oper Frankfurt, where she sang the role of Margherita in Boito’s Mefistofele, and to the Canadian Opera Company where she sang Senta in Wagner’s Der Fliegende Holländer.
+In addition she returned to her native Los Angeles to perform a concert of arias and songs entitled “Songs in the Earth and Air” in conjunction with the USC fisher Museum of Art.

-Performances in the 2007-2008 season included the soprano’s debuts with Theater Erfurt and Oper Frankfurt singing the title role in Tosca and performing in Matsumoto, Japan with Seji Ozawa’s internationally acclaimed Saito Kinnen Festival.
-In the 2005-6 and 2004-5 seasons Ms. Makerov joined the roster of the Metropolitan Opera where she covered the roles of Gerhilde, Lady in Waiting, The Shopkeeper, and Madame Peronskaya in the productions of Die Walküre, MacBeth and War and Peace.
-In addition, Ms. Makerov covered the role of Gerhilde on the Metropolitan Opera’s tour to Japan for their production of Die Walküre.
+In the 2007-2008 included the soprano’s debuts with Theater Erfurt and Oper Frankfurt singing the title role in Tosca and performing in Matsumoto, Japan with Seji Ozawa’s internationally acclaimed Saito Kinnen festival.
+Ms. Makerov also joined the roster of the Metropolitan Opera where she covered the roles of Gerhilde, Lady in waiting, The Shopkeeper, and Mme.
+Peronskaya in the productions of Die Walküre, MacBeth and War and Peace, and toured with them to Japan.

-Ms. Makerov’s other notable operatic engagements include Freia in Das Rheingold and Gerhilde in Die Walküre with Canadian Opera Company, Rosalinda in Die Fledermaus with Seattle Opera and Sarasota Opera, the title role in Tosca and Donna Anna in Don Giovanni with Sarasota Opera, Cio-Cio San in Madama Butterfly with Palm Beach Opera, Sarasota Opera and Opera San Jose, and Leonora in Il Trovatore, Alice Ford in Falstaff, and Fiordiligi in Così fan Tutte with Opera San Jose.
+Ms. Makerov’s other notable operatic engagements include Gerhilde in Die Walküre and Freia in Das Rheingold with Canadian Opera Company, Rosalinda in Die Fledermaus with Seattle Opera and Sarasota Opera, the title role in Tosca with Sarasota Opera, Cio-Cio San in Madama Butterfly with Palm Beach Opera, Sarasota Opera and Opera San Jose, and Leonora in Il Trovatoreand Alice Ford in Falstaff, with Opera San Jose.